Source-Controller/gatsby-nehalm/demo/content/pages/page.md

 ---
-title: This is a page
+title: Sample page
 path: "/page"
-excerpt: Just for seo.
+excerpt: A sample page.
 ---

-Hello there.
+This is a very simple sample static page.